min2ha/ukwa-site/content/target/55767/index.en.md

   "subject": "Brexit"
 }

-# Department for Exiting the European Union: Privileges and immunities: position paper

 Whilst the United Kingdom (UK) is leaving the European Union (EU), our ambition is to form a deep and special partnership.
 It will be important to have in place a legally acceptable framework of Privileges and Immunities that allows for the smooth conduct of relations between the UK and the EU.